Third party cookies may be stored when visiting this site. Please see the cookie information.

 Atmega328p programmer and bootloader shield on an Arduino for installing UNO boot code

-In my earlier projects I've created custom Arduino Circuits, KiCAD Arduino PCB design and Model railway automation signals.
+In my earlier projects I created custom Arduino Circuits, KiCAD Arduino PCB design and Model railway automation signals.
 These have all being based around custom Arduino like circuits based around the ATmega328p microcontroller.
 In those I recommended buying a ATmega328p with the bootloader pre-installed.
 This is useful for beginners as it means you can concentrate on the custom circuit, but in this I will go through details of how you can install a bootloader if you buy a basic IC with no bootloader.

 The video below gives an introduction to this.